gbirke/factory-book/chapters/environments.rst

 We implement this by introducing nullable private instance variables in the factory and adding setter methods for them.
 The getter methods check if the instance variable is ``null`` and create an instance if needed.
-In the production environment, we will get those instances default, in the test environment we can switch out individual instances.
+In the production environment, we will get those instances by default, in the test environment we can switch out individual instances.

 ``TODO code example factory.php with internal state (templating and respository service